nicky-code/GitHub-profile/README.md

 *Your project must have a well-documented README file.
 *Your project must be deployed and the deployed link should be submitted.

+## BDD
+###Behaviour
+Your Project must be well designed and visually appealing and of portfolio quality.
+Your project must have a well-documented README file.
+Your project must be deployed and the deployed link should be submitted.